TimurMMD/ML_projects/Hackathon_Zelestra/Description.md

 - Loaded `train.csv` and `test.csv` from Google Drive.
 - Inspected data using `.info()`, `.describe()`, `.head()`.
 - Identified feature types and anomalies for further cleaning.
+- Built several charts to analyze correlations and dependencies

 ---